kkaffes/aws-lambda-redis-server/README.md

 Instructions
 ------------

-The only thing needed is to build a modified statically linked version of Redis server.
+You need to build a modified statically linked version of Redis server.
 This can be done easily by running:

     ./install_deps.sh

+If you want to build and run the example code for port reuse, you need to have Linux kernel version >= 4.6.

 Create the .zip file needed for each AWS Lambda function by running: